PouceHeure/blog/content/projects/project_visual-control.md

 {{< refer href="/projects/project_lane-detection/" project="Lane Detection">}}

 The first step in feature extraction is robust lane detection.
-Instead of relying on geometric models, which are brittle in poor lighting or degraded markings, we use a convolutional autoencoder trained on the CULane dataset.
+Instead of relying on geometric models, which are brittle in poor lighting or degraded markings, a convolutional autoencoder trained on the CULane dataset is employed.

 The model produces binary segmentation maps for lane positions, which are then used to compute the path to follow.